jgmalcolm/jgmalcolm.github.io/_posts/2014-07-31-grad-school.md

 project.
 Have a list of rockstars both inside and outside your field.

 Every year when the Nobel Prize is announced, understand the technique it highlights enough that you can explain its significance to friends and family.
+Same goes for the Fields Medal, Turing Award, etc.

 ## Choose your advisor carefully